-Conference publications (proceedings or edited volumes).
+Conference publications.
 All papers submitted for the conference are reviewed by its International Program Committee assigned by the conference scientific organizers.
 Based on this initial review, the papers are then sent for publication where they are transferred to their relevant series.
 At this point, the series editor assigns them independent reviewers, whose evaluations will determine the status of each submitted article.
 Because the conference’s initial reviewing committee had previously decided which article should be accepted or rejected, the independent reviewers assigned by Trivent editors do not reject papers.
 However, they may suggest ample modifications of the article to which the authors must comply.

-In case of non-conference publications, manuscripts go through a different reviewing process.
-Once a submission is received, it is initially evaluated by the series editor to whom it belongs.
-The series editor will give his/her answer for acceptance or rejection within one month (if the submission is rejected however, we will do our best to send it to the author(s) earlier).
+In case of non-conference publications (edited volumes, journals), manuscripts go through a different reviewing process.
+Once a submission is received, it is initially evaluated by the series editor/editor-in-chief to whom it belongs.
+The editor will give his/her answer for acceptance or rejection within one month (if the submission is rejected however, we will do our best to send it to the author(s) earlier).
 In order to make the decision, the series editor may send the manuscript for parallel approval to an external reviewer specialized in the subject of manuscript.
 When the submission is accepted and the first version of the manuscript is received, it is sent to the assigned reviewers.
 Reviewers are asked to sign their reports and declare any competing interests on any manuscripts we send them.
 Reviewers then advise their editor, who makes the final decision on the form of the publication.